jckleiner/learning-and-notes/Stuff.md

   Option 3 (WORKED):
     DevTools -> 3 Dots -> More Tools -> Sensors -> Location
+    Looks like the browser ignores the current time of the computer and fetches the timezone externally If computer time is 15:00 and the timezone is set as America/Los_Angeles, moment().format() will display the actual time in America/Los_Angeles and take 15:00 into consideration

 # Mac crop image
   open it with photos -> edit -> crop -> give aspect ratio